This article describes how to get started with LYNX TameFlow. The following topics will be addressed:

 Start with adding a new project:

-Learn more about how to add a new project in this article: Get started with LYNX for CCPM in 30 minutes.
+Learn more about how to add a new project in this article: Get started with LYNX for CCPM in 30 minutes and this paragraph.

 Or via the Workpackage tab:

-Ensure that Output is selected as the Size Unit-of-Measure.
+Ensure that Output is selected as the Size Unit-of-Measure (see below).
 LYNX will calculate a Workpackage size of 40 hours, per default set in the Units-of-measure table.

 Add Cards (Subtasks) via the Cards View